-- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city continues with phased reopening aspects - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - $\circ~$ Issued Travel Order for all travelers entering Massachusetts that took effect on August 1^{st} - Current list of lower-risk states include: Hawaii - Stop the Spread initiative extended until December 31, 2020 - Baker-Polito Administration announce new COVID-19 public health measures and protocols
+- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city continues with phased reopening aspects - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - $\circ~$ Issued Travel Order for all travelers entering Massachusetts that took effect on August $1^{\text{st}}$ - Current list of lower-risk states include: Hawaii - Stop the Spread initiative extended until December 31, 2020 - Baker-Polito Administration announce new COVID-19 public health measures and protocols

-- Announced new risk measurement system for designating at risk communities - Identified certain sports and activities that can participate with restrictions - Mayor Sarno, CAFO TJ Plante and Chairman of the Board of Assessors Richie Allen announce that \$1 million will be transferred from the free cash account to help reduce the tax levy amount which will provide relief for city taxpayers in their real estate tax bill - Mayor Sarno announced his third listening session on his continued public form on police community relations and reforms on Saturday, December 19, 2020 - Mayor Sarno announces continued relief for city taxpayers by recommending to the City Council the preliminary recommendation for Fiscal Year (FY) 2021 property tax rates - \$18.90 for residential property reflects a \$.63 decrease from last year - \$39.23 for commercial, industrial, and personal property (CIP) level funded from last year - Responding to a giving donation challenge by Dan Roulier of Roulier Building and Associates additional business have stepped forward to give to the Food Bank of Western Massachusetts to help with food insecurities in our community. - David Weeks and his wife Kate of Kelly-Fradet, and Mike Crowley and his wife Beth of Crowley and Associates have pledge to each contribute \$12,500 to match the generous donation of \$25,000 made by Dan and Jane Roulier - \circ An anonymous donor has pledge to give \$25,000 - The City Clerk's Office has been temporarily closed due to potential exposure and will potentially reopen Friday, December 11, 2020 or Monday, December 14, 2020, after employees are tested for COVID-19 and the office area is deep cleaned.
-Those constituents who had a scheduled appointment with the Clerk's Office will be contacted to either reschedule their appointment at a later date or to encourage them to conduct their city related business remotely, if possible. - Governor Baker Announces that the Commonwealth is transitioning back to Step 1 of Phase 3 - City of Springfield was never able to transition into Step 2 of Phase 3 due to the city's positive COVID-19 cases.
-City will remain in Step 1 of Phase 3 - Mayor Sarno joined with Rabbi Noach Kosofsky for the annual Hanukkah Celebration with the lighting of the Menorah in Court Square
+- Announced new risk measurement system for designating at risk communities - Identified certain sports and activities that can participate with restrictions - Mayor Sarno, CAFO TJ Plante and Chairman of the Board of Assessors Richie Allen announce that \$1 million will be transferred from the free cash account to help reduce the tax levy amount which will provide relief for city taxpayers in their real estate tax bill - Mayor Sarno announced his third listening session on his continued public form on police community relations and reforms - Mayor Sarno announces continued relief for city taxpayers by recommending to the City Council the preliminary recommendation for Fiscal Year (FY) 2021 property tax rates - \$18.90 for residential property reflects a \$.63 decrease from last year - \$39.23 for commercial, industrial, and personal property (CIP) level funded from last year - Responding to a giving donation challenge by Dan Roulier of Roulier Building and Associates additional business have stepped forward to give to the Food Bank of Western Massachusetts to help with food insecurities in our community. - David Weeks and his wife Kate of Kelly-Fradet, and Mike Crowley and his wife Beth of Crowley and Associates have pledge to each contribute \$12,500 to match the generous donation of \$25,000 made by Dan and Jane Roulier - $\circ$ An anonymous donor has pledge to give \$25,000 - Mayor Sarno continues with regular weekly COVID-19 situational update press briefing with President and CEO of Baystate Health Dr. Mark Keroack, Chief Medical Officer of Mercy Medical Dr. Robert Roose, and City of Springfield cabinet heads every Monday morning - Mayor Sarno issued statement in remembrance of the 79th Anniversary of the attack on Pearl Harbor